Madagascar: Biodiversity and Natural Resource Management

 "I loved the program’s emphasis on field research.
 We traveled everywhere and researched a variety of topics in completely different ecosystems.
 One week our group performed a botanical inventory of a section of spiny forest in the Andohahela National Park.
 Later we traveled to Ifotaka National Park and studied lemur behavior and habitat.
 Our field studies unit was a great way to see the country and learn about what makes each region unique."

-Study ecology in an island nation that has been isolated from other landmasses for more than one hundred million years.
+Explore environmental challenges, conservation, and development strategies in Madagascar, an island nation isolated from neighboring landmasses for more than one hundred million years.

-Studies in French and Malagasy, combined with a homestay, a village stay, and numerous excursions to national parks, offer students a balanced social- and natural-science view and perspective on long-term conservation and the development needs of local populations.
+Coursework in French and Malagasy, combined with a homestay, a village stay, and numerous excursions to national parks and other protected areas, offer students a balanced social- and natural-science perspective on long-term conservation and the development needs of local populations.
+Students also spend a couple of weeks doing research with Malagasy students.

 In-country resources and program partners generally include: